 Description & Progress

-Beyond the health sector, Covid-19 has a heavy socio-economic impact in Indonesia.
-The economic and social impact of Covid-19 will therefore be heavy, multi sectoral and its effectives will be seen over an extended period of time, hitting the poor and vulnerable the hardest.
-The scope of the damage is difficult to fully anticipate at this point and while the Government is making efforts to cushion the impact, households–particulary the poor and the most vulnerable–will be severly affected by the epidemic.
-Women who are heading single-person households and their children will be especially impacted.
-Monitoring and assessment of socio-economic impact on households is an important and requisite first step to gather data and generate evidence that will help to create to counter the impact.
+The COVID-19 pandemic in Indonesia has a big socioeconomic impact beyond the health sector.
+The impact is multisectoral and its effects will be seen over an extended period of time, hitting the poor and vulnerable the hardest.
+The scope of the damage is difficult to fully anticipate at this point.
+While the Government is making efforts to cushion the impact, households–particulary the poor and the most vulnerable–will be severely affected by the pandemic.
+Female-headed households and their children will be especially affected.
+Monitoring and assessing the socioeconomic impact of the pandemic on households is an important and requisite first step to gather data and generate evidence to help counter the impact.

-- To provide analysis and policy recommendations to the government on the depth of the socioeconomic impact of Covid-19 on various household groups as well as strategic planning for recovery that focuses on mitigating the secondary impacts of Covid-19, including on how to expand social protection
+- To provide an analysis and policy recommendations for the government on the depth of the socioeconomic impact of the COVID-19 pandemic on various household groups as well as strategic planning for the recovery that focuses on mitigating the secondary impacts of the pandemic, including on how to expand the social protection

-This study will employ both quantitative method through survey and qualitative method through in-depth interviews.
-In the quantitative survey, SMERU will play a role in preparation and analysis stages, but not in data collection stage.
-The preparation stage includes giving an input of sampling framework and developing instruments.
-The analysis from the quantitative survey will measure the impact of COVID-19 on households’ income generation, employment status, food security, access to basic services, well-being of women and children, people with disabilities, mental health, and social protection measures.
-The qualitative method will complement the quantitative data analysis as well as to acquire comprehensive understanding on social phenomenon within the households (particularly woman) and towards children and people with disabilities.
-Several main questions for qualitative approach are as follows:
+We will employ both quantitative and qualitative methods with surveys and in-depth interviews.
+In the quantitative survey, SMERU will play a role in preparation and analysis stages, but not in data collection.
+The preparation stage includes giving an input of the sampling framework and developing instruments.
+The analysis from the quantitative survey will measure the impact of the COVID-19 pandemic on households’ income generation, employment status, food security, access to basic services, well-being of women and children, people with disabilities, mental health, and social protection measures.
+The qualitative method will complement the quantitative data analysis and is employed to acquire comprehensive understanding of the social phenomenon within the households (particularly women) and towards children and people with disabilities.
+Several main questions for the qualitative approach are as follows.

-- How do children and households with members who have disabilities access the same quality of basic services (sanitation, routine health services, and education) as before the COVID-19 pandemic?
+- How do children and households with members with disabilities access basic services (sanitation, routine health services, and education) of the same quality as before the COVID-19 pandemic?

-- How are woman and children dealing with their daily lives after the government-imposed restriction on mobility during COVID-19 pandemic (parenting, e-learning, increased multiple function of woman)?
-In particular, adolescent girls in low income households are at higher risk to child-marriage and child labor to cope with the economic downturn
+- How are women and children dealing with their daily lives (parenting, e-learning, increased multiple roles of women) after the government-imposed restrictions on mobility during the COVID-19 pandemic?
+In particular, adolescent girls in low-income households are at higher risk of child-marriage and child labor to cope with the economic downturn.

-- How does family dynamic interaction and kinship change in term off socialeconomic support for those who whit the most by COVID-19? (i.e. households with members who have tested positive for COVID-19 or households with bread winners who have lost the source of income)
+- How have family dynamic interactions and kinship changed in relation to the socioeconomic support for those hit the most by the COVID-19 pandemic (i.e., households with members who have tested positive for COVID-19 or households with breadwinners who have lost the source of their income)?